We would do well to remember that morals are not absolute, and that morality is not a measure of competence.

 “Causing death by dangerous driving”, for instance, is a crime just as robbery or murder are crimes.
 And we all think Good People don’t commit crime.
 Good People don’t kill.
 So can we really punish this Good Person for this crime of killing?
 Is it a proper crime?

-The system doesn’t really care which crime you committed.
+The legal apparatus doesn’t really care which crime you committed.
 The court in which you are tried for one offence is the same at the one for which you are tried for any other.
 The prison to which you may go for one offence is the same as the one to which you would go for any other.
 The unpaid work you do is the same.
 The tools at the judge’s disposal are all the same.

 A good sentence